ireneorichie/docs/serving/installing-logging-metrics-traces.md

 based configuration, or
 [Stackdriver](#monitoring-with-stackdriver-prometheus-and-grafana) configuration
 for monitoring your Knative Serving installation.
-Both types of monitoring plugin also utilize Prometheus and Grafana.
+Both types of monitoring plugin utilize Prometheus and Grafana for visualizing metrics data.

 **Important**: Simultaneously monitoring your Knative cluster with both Elasticsearch and Stackdriver is unsupported.
 Only a single monitoring plugin